superpermutators/superperm/DistributedChaffinMethod/README.md

 3. The presence of the "curl" command line tool, and the ability for the program to run it via the system() call in the C standard library.
 These are standard in MacOS/Linux, but for Windows will depend on your precise environment.

+Note that the program uses functions in `math.h`, so with some compilers it will require the switch `-lm` to link with the mathematical functions library.

 If the program compiles correctly, running it with the option "test" will simply test whether or not it can connect to the server and read back the expected response: